livechat/livechat-public-docs/site/content@beta/agent-chat-rtm-api/introduction.md

 ## When to use RTM API
 If you're wondering which API to use - Agent Chat **RTM API** or **Web API**, keep on reading.

-**Real-Time Messaging API** allows for building stateful integrations that require **logging in** and **maintaning the connection**.
+**Real-Time Messaging API** allows for building stateful integrations that require **logging in** and **maintaining the connection**.
 Since connection maintenance is required, the implementation might be more challanging than with Web API.

 Agent Chat RTM API enables communication in real time.
 It supports pushes like `sneak peek`, `typing indicator`, and other.
 Web API doesn’t have equivalent webhooks, which means you won't be informed about certain events using Web API.